GabiDragh/JavaScript30Challenge/README.md

 🤯 Checklist hold shift and tick multiple boxes, both ways (up down and vice versa) -> needs a couple of re-reads and writing from memory to fully sediment.
 Concept not hard, though.

+## Day 11 - Custom Video Player

+Build a custom video player, with a button to play/pause, slider for volume and video speed and skip buttons.